ERR_SSL_PROTOCOL_ERROR: what it is and 3 effective ways to repair it

 2. Force HTTPS on your site.
 After your website has an SSL installed, force HTTPS by configuring it through your hosting control panel, .htaccess file, or the WordPress dashboard.

 3. Delete your browser cache.
 The browser may store an old SSL cache which can cause the connection issue.
-Clearing cache and SSL state allow the browser to renew the existing information.
+Clearing the cache and SSL state allows the browser to renew the existing information.

 We hope this article helps you troubleshoot the error.
 If you have any questions or alternative solutions, leave a comment below.